Friday, 25 May 2007

 Silent Melodrama "A Woman of Paris" is the first serious film from the comedian Charlie Chaplin, but a one he didn't star in (except for a small cameo) thus the commercial and critical success stayed out.
 Still, although a "fiasco" at it's time, the movie is today rehabilitated, holds on pretty well and has a solid number of admirers.
 Admitted, "A Woman of Paris" is a step behind Chaplin's classic comedies and it's simple story about a love between the rich Marie and the poor Jean is slightly unmemorable and dangerously close to an soap opera, but for it's time unusually bitter and mature.
 For instance, in one scene a woman covered with sheets like a mummy disrobes on a party completely nude (although nothing much is shown) while in another Pierre announces to Marie that she will stay his mistress even after he marries another woman.
 Rarely cheerful, stripped of any kind of humor (except for a few exceptions, like the scene where a woman is throwing her cigarette-stub in a trumpet), this film has flaws, but it bravely displays a brave story of it's author.

 The year is 2084.
-Douglas Quaid is a normal construction worker married to Lori and obsessed with traveling to Mars.
-Since he doesn't have enough money to afford a trip, he decides to go to a company called Rekall where he would get an implanted false memory of a travel to Mars.
-He decides to get a memory of a secret agent, but the thing go wrong and he escapes, starting wondering if he really is a secret agent from Mars whose memory has been erased and replaced with a false one.
-As he gets prosecuted by Richter he travels to Mars and meets the prostitute Melina with whom he apparently had a relationship before.
-He also meets a psychic mutant, Kuato, leader of the resistance, who advises him to start a secret Martian reactor build by Aliens long time ago.
+Douglas Quaid is a normal construction worker married to Lori and obsessed with travelling to Mars.
+Since he doesn't have enough money to afford a trip, he decides to go to a company called Rekall where he would get an implanted, false memory of a travel to Mars.
+He decides to get a memory of a secret agent, but the thing go wrong, he escapes and starts wondering if he really is a secret agent from Mars whose memory has been erased and replaced with a false one.
+As he gets persecuted by Richter he travels to Mars and meets prostitute Melina with whom he apparently had a relationship.
+He also meets a psychic-mutant, Kuato, leader of the resistance, who advises him to start a secret Martian reactor built by Aliens long time ago.
 Cohaagen, Mars' administrator, reveals that Quaid is actually Hauser, his employee, who voluntarily had his memory replaced in order to infiltrate and find Kuato.
 Still, Quaid manages to escape and start the reactor, which creates oxygen and turns the whole Mars into an inhabitable planet.

 Monday, 21 May 2007